 Unfortunately we do not have a facility to allow you to trade on your account online.
 However we do have an online valuation service that you can register for.
 This will allow you to view your account online.
 Further details can be obtained via the following link

 Indicator is the Investec Asset Management online valuation service for UK OEIC, Luxembourg GSF funds and Guernsey B schemes.
-Once registered, Indicator allow you access to your portfolio online.
+Once registered, Indicator allows you access to your portfolio online.

 Up to date valuations